tbrlpld/lpld-io/README.md

 docker compose exec frontend bash
 ```

-Typically, I will I have at least two shells running when working on the front-end.
+Typically, I will I have at least two shells running when working on the frontend.
 One is running the web server and one the frontend tooling.
 Both are inside their respective containers.